Creating a generator in Infrahub

 5. Test the generator using infrahubctl

-Using infrahubctl you can first verify that the .infrahub.yml
+Using infrahubctl you can first verify that the .infrahub.yml file is formatted correctly by listing available generators.

 Generators defined in repository: 1